Advisement

 Established by Dr. Sherry Penney, a distinguished History Department alumna, the Sherry Penney Award is given to the most outstanding woman graduate student in History who is planning to pursue a career in history.
 To submit:

 A fellowship established in honor of distinguished alumnus Joseph E. Persico '52, these funds may be used for any expenses related directly to research, including travel to archival collections and other research sites, photocopying, etc. Students may apply for fellowships ranging from $200 to $4,000.
 Priority will be given to those who have not received support through these programs previously, though all applications will be fully considered.
 Applications may receive partial funding at the discretion of the awards committee.
 If you received one of these awards in previous years, you must submit your one-page research report detailing your use of those funds before you will be considered for this round.
-Send your report to [email protected].
+Send your report to [email protected] and the Graduate Director.

 Eligibility